Comprehensive Bicycle Guide For 2018

 Begin from the basic question and analyze, What kind of person am I?
 Do I need speed?
 Or just adventure?
 Or adrenaline?
 Do I prefer nature or asphalt and tarmac more often?

 Long story short, let’s talk about three main bike types which show what type of bike to choose.

 - Mountain Bike – Meant for riding in basically everywhere.
 When one drives in asphalt, it’s nice, it’s a good ride.
 The fun part starts when I turn to forest route.
 Mountain bikes have wider knobby tires which give the rider a good control on bikes on every situation.
 They usually have 20 to 27 gears and it doesn’t really matter how many gears there are overall.

-Cheap bikes tend to have more gears but it doesn’t matter.
-There are hard-tail and full-suspension bikes on the market as well.
-First with front shock and second with dual-suspension.
+Cheap bikes tend to have more gears but this does not matter on the performance.
+Then there are hard-tail and full-suspension bikes on the market as well.
+First with front forks and second with dual-suspension.
 Riding position is quite upstanding and comfortable.

 - Road Bikes – This is something for speed junkies.
 I can go extra fast on roads, also I can discover a bigger area with shorter times.
 Because of narrow tires, they roll faster.
 Riding position is lower and not so comfortable as it is on the mountain bike.
 They have 16-27 gears typically.

 Although its quite Ideal for sporting and gaining stamina.
 Still, they are lighter than any other bikes.

 - Hybrid Bikes – This surely is a golden category.
 I can roll pretty fast on tarmac and I can drive on forest.
 I prefer mainly bigger roads and then being adventurous and trying to narrow roads in the forest so this is just perfect for me.
 It has narrow tires, but with small pattern.
 I’ve seen many bike reviews saying that people have changed their road bike to hybrid bike to ride everywhere.